fbartusch/galaxy2singularity/README.md

 ### Import workflow from the workflow .ga file

 Obviously you need a .ga file of the workflow to import.
-Therefore this project contains a test workflow.
-You will also have to set some options in an configuration file.
-This repository contains a template configuration file `import_from_workflow.ini` that should work out-of-the-box with the example workflow.
+The repository contains two test workflows that should work out-of-the-box.
+The first one is the Galaxy101 workflow, the other is a NGS workflow that maps genomic data to a reference genome and calls SNPs and INDELs afterwards.

 ```
 sudo python import_workflow.py --conf test/galaxy101/import_from_multiple_workflows.ini